XG-PRO/Buzz-Quiz-World-JAVA/README.md

 It uses a hashmap to store all questions read from the .tsv file in Game.java and shuffles the questions.

-It also removes the questions answered while tha game is played
+It also removes the questions answered while the game is played

 It also checks if a question has an image to create it and include it respectively.